kunleaduwo/kunleaduwo/README.md

 <p>Hi there 👋, I'm a Full Stack Engineer.</p>

 <p>
 I design and develop full-stack web applications that are functional, well-structured, and focused on solving real-world problems.
-I prioritize efficiency, reliability, and user-friendly design across both frontend and backend systems.
+I prioritize efficiency, reliability, scalability and user-friendly design across both frontend and backend systems.
 </p>

 <hr class="dotted">